HazyResearch/smallfry/README.md

 -----------------
 First, make sure your environment meets all of Small-Fry's [dependencies](#dependencies).

-From source: TODO

-From pip: TODO

-From Anaconda: TODO
+`pip install .`

 Dependencies
 -----------------
-TODO
+All dependencies can be found in `requirements.txt`.

+They can be installed via:

+`pip install -r requirements.txt`

 Usage
 -----------------

-Small-Fry is extremely easy to use.
 We recommend using Small-Fry as an API, however command line interfaces are provided.

 For API documentations see `docs`.
 For a simple demo using the Small-Fry API, see `examples`.